UACalc/UACalc_CLI/README.md

     cd ~/git    # assuming repository is in ~/git/UACalc_CLI tar --exclude=.git --exclude=setup.sh --exclude=*~ -cvf UACalc_CLI.tar UACalc_CLI

-This excludes the git repository and the setup.sh file from the resulting UACalc.tar file.
+This excludes the git repository and the setup.sh file from the resulting UACalc_CLI.tar file.
 We might also consider the -u (update) option to only append files that are newer than those already in the archive.